-You can’t really go wrong with Peter Cushing, so expressively constrained he carries menace or blessed determination with him as two side of an innately-intense dichotomy that makes him compel even in the mildest of films.
+You can’t really go wrong with Peter Cushing, so expressively constrained he carries menace or blessed determination with him as two sides of an innately-intense dichotomy that makes him compel even in the mildest of films.
 So powerful is the Cushing aura that it even works over a distance of forty years and, as recently seen, in CGI form.

 In this film, also known as Land of the Minotaur, he is let down by a pedestrian script and some reptilian directing from Kostas Karagiannis even though there is still plenty to entertain.
 The screen is as sun-bleached as the parched locations and the pace a strength-sapping climb in arid Grecian hills but events are enlivened by an interesting electronic score from Brian Eno as well as the tight-fit presence of Luan Peters.